-The PPS and circulation layout are acceptable, pursuant to Section 24-123 of the Subdivision Regulations.
+Staff finds that the proposed plan and circulation layout are acceptable, pursuant to Section 24-123 of the Subdivision Regulations.
 There are no master-planned rights-of-way that impact the subject site.

-Based on the preceding findings, adequate transportation facilities will exist to serve the subdivision, in accordance with Subtitle 24.
+Based on the preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, in accordance with Subtitle 24, if the application is approved with the conditions recommended in this technical staff report.

-11. Schools-This PPS has been reviewed for impact on school facilities, in accordance with Section 24-122.02 of the Subdivision Regulations and Prince George's County Council Resolution CR-23-2001.
+8. Schools-This PPS has been reviewed for impact on school facilities, in accordance with Section 24-122.02 of the Subdivision Regulations and Prince George's County Council Resolution CR-23-2001.
 The subject property is located within Cluster 4, as identified in the Pupil Yield Factors and Public-School Clusters 2020 Update, and it is located inside the Capital Beltway.
-An analysis was conducted, and the results are as follows:
+Staff has conducted an analysis and the results are as follows: